zimmerman-team/flatten-tool/docs/usage-ocds.rst

 Templates
 =========

-Spreadsheet templates for OCDS can be downloaded from https://github.com/open-contracting/sample-data/tree/master/flat-template

-These are generated with the commands listed in :ref:`ocds-cli-templates` below.
+A comprehensive spreadsheet template for OCDS can be downloaded from https://github.com/open-contracting/sample-data/tree/master/flat-template - this is generated directly from the OCDS schema with the commands listed in :ref:`ocds-cli-templates` below. [ link to http://flatten-tool.readthedocs.io/en/latest/create-template/ ? ]

+There are multiple shapes of spreadsheet that would produce the same valid OCDS data...
+    [ It is possible to custom design CSV or spreadsheet templates that can be used to provide valid OCDS data (Linking to Spreadsheet Designers Guide).  ]

+It's also possible to add additional fields..

 Web interface
 =============